Lynn Building: History

-The continued growth of Queen's University of Belfast (as it had become in 1908 as a result of the Irish Universities Act) saw the need to expand the library further.
-Anonymously entering the competition to design the expansion, WH Lynn won the tender to augment his initial building.
+The continued growth of Queen's University of Belfast (as it had become in 1908 as a result of the Irish Universities Act 1908) saw the need to expand the library further.
+WH Lynn won the tender to augment his initial building by anonymously entering the competition to design the expansion.
 With construction undertaken between 1912 and 1914 it was one of his last projects (Lynn died in 1915).

 Alterations were carried out in the 1950s, at which time the poet Philip Larkin – who worked as a sub-librarian for the university between 1950 and 1955 – described the building as a ’perfect little paradise of a library’.
 Further alterations were made in the 1980s.
 The Lynn Building was closed in 2009, following the opening of the McClay Library.
 It was restored in 2015, at which point it was also adapted for use as the graduate school.

 Architecture

 Unlike the university's Tudor Revival Lanyon Building, the Lynn Building is in the High Victorian Gothic style which was prominent during the mid-nineteenth century.
 It features numerous examples of the form of Neo-Gothic championed by the critic John Ruskin, including polychrome (the roof tiling and brickwork), varying materials (window tracery, bases and columns of different stone types set into polychromatic brickwork), and detailing (gargoyles).

 Anatomically, the structure is noted for its large number of rose windows, engaged buttresses (both setback and diagonal), and side-gables.